 The stories behind the numbers

-In some ways, Ocie’s work as accounting coordinator is neat and tidy.
+In some ways, Ocie’s work as accounting specialist is neat and tidy.
 Pay bills, send bills.
 Add 1 and 1, and you get 2.

 But in other ways, accounting is about more than dollars and more than math, Ocie says.
 Ultimately, it’s about communication.
 That might be especially true at DH, where “AP” means “accounts payable” to Ocie but means “Associated Press” or “advanced placement” to others.